Bringing Nature Home

 2. ebook (Revised) $13.99 $17.99 CAD

-As development and habitat destruction accelerate, there are increasing pressures on wildlife populations.
-In his groundbreaking book Bringing Nature Home, Douglas W. Tallamy reveals the unbreakable link between native plant species and native wildlife—native insects cannot, or will not, eat alien plants.
-When native plants disappear, the insects disappear, impoverishing the food source for birds and other animals.
 Luckily, there is an important and simple step we can all take to help reverse this alarming trend: everyone with access to a patch of earth can make a significant contribution toward sustaining biodiversity by simply choosing native plants.
-By acting on Douglas Tallamy's practical and achievable recommendations, we can all make a difference.
+By acting on Douglas Tallamy’s practical and achievable recommendations, we can all make a difference.

 “Provides the rationale behind the use of native plants, a concept that has rapidly been gaining momentum. . . .
-The text makes a case for native plants and animals in a compelling and complete fashion.” —The Washington Post
+The text makes a case for native plants and animals in a compelling and complete fashion.”
+I>The Washington Post

-“An informative and engaging account of the ecological interactions between plants and wildlife, this fascinating handbook explains why exotic plants can hinder and confuse native creatures, from birds and bees to larger fauna.” —Seattle Post-Intelligencer
+“An informative and engaging account of the ecological interactions between plants and wildlife, this fascinating handbook explains why exotic plants can hinder and confuse native creatures, from birds and bees to larger fauna.”
+I>Seattle Post-Intelligencer

 “Will persuade all of us to take a look at what is in our own yards with an eye to how we, too, can make a difference.
-It has already changed me.” —Traverse City Record-Eagle
+It has already changed me.”
+I>Traverse City Record-Eagle

-“There’s an increasing interest among homeowners and others to include more native species in their landscape, thanks to books like Bringing Nature Home, by Doug Tallamy, which extol the virtues of native plants over exotic ornamentals for attracting and sustaining beneficial insects.” —Andover Townsman
+“There’s an increasing interest among homeowners and others to include more native species in their landscape, thanks to books like Bringing Nature Home, by Doug Tallamy, which extol the virtues of native plants over exotic ornamentals for attracting and sustaining beneficial insects.”
+B>Andover Townsman

 “Doug Tallamy weaves an interesting story of how exotic invasive plants affect birds and other components of a healthy forests.
-It’s a compelling and important story to understand.” —The Bradford Era
+It’s a compelling and important story to understand.”

 On Sale